 Of all the Norse gods and goddesses, Freyja alone has enjoyed unbroken worship throughout history.
 Goddess of magic, love, fertility and healing, her name means “the lady”, as if to emphasize she is the epitome of woman.
 Patron of wise women, seeresses, rune-mistresses and healers, she is Mistress of Seidhr, the brewing of potions and herbal medicines.
 As goddess of beauty, she encourages self-awareness, appreciation for and acceptance of one’s own personal beauty.
 She was also able give new life to the slain.
 Called the Shining One, legend recounts how she was cast into fire three times, each time emerging unharmed, thus earning the name.
 Even the rune “F” for Freyja represents good health.

 Women dedicated to Freyja travelled around healing people, and this inspired us create our shop Freyja’s Magic.
 In the spirit of Freyja, it is our mission to bring healing to others, and cultivate true beauty through our handmade body care, crafted in harmony with nature.
+(Original post on vikinghof)

 Were Redheads the original inhabitants of New Zealand?

 Perhaps the location of New Zealand was not coincidental for the filming of the Tolkien stories of the Hobbit and the Lord of the Rings.

 According to the documentary “New Zealand: Skeletons in the Cupboard” by Peter and Gabi Plumm, redheads were living in New Zealand before the native Maori.
 They present footage of what looks like hobbit homes for the little redhead people that lived there at one time.
 Stories of giant skeletons with red hair being found as well are quite astounding.